ElevationAscent: 13,595' 4,144 m

 Now the hard part is over!
 Coast down paved Castle Valley road a few miles, climb up paved La Sal Loop road a few more miles, and hang a right onto a great piece of downhill singletrack that ends all too soon at the Sand Flats road.

 From here, the official Kokopelli trail takes the smooth and fast Sand Flats descent to Moab, but real hardmen who haven't filled their plate just yet may prefer to continue on the Upper and Lower Porcupine Rim trails.
 Whichever you choose, you've just completed a seriously epic ride!

-Then, COPMOBA went one step further and created the Paradox Trail and Tabeguache Trails to make one Grand Loop through SW Colorado and Utah.
+Then, COPMOBA went one step further and created the Paradox Trail and Tabeguache Trail to make one Grand Loop through SW Colorado and Utah.
 You can skip the need for a shuttle by riding Paradox and Tabeguache back to your car!

 Some companies host multi-day group outings on the KT, but it very frequently gets ridden completely unsupported in a day by both men (CR 12h18m - Jesse Jakomait 2011) and women (CR 13h32m - Rebecca Rusch 2013)

 Land Manager: BLM Utah - Moab Field Office